 Bryan Allen left the band to take up an appointment at the Scottish Academy and Phil Bailey who had recently returned from Greece took over as MD.

 In 1997 the band eventually succumbed to relegation to the First section, after 21 years in the Championship section.
-However, in 2002 their perseverance was rewarded with a second place in the Area and subsequently a 6th place in the first section finals in Torquay and promotion back to the Championship.
+However, in 2002 their perseverance was rewarded with a second place in the Area and subsequently a 6th place in the First Section finals in Torquay and promotion back to the Championship section.

 In 2003 they were 16th in the Pontins finals and 7th in the Senior Trophy at Blackpool.